 The classical four perspectives help to visualize how your objectives support the creation of the value for the customer, and how the created value is linked to your financial outcomes.

-You might want to rename some perspectives to better reflect your business (for example, non-profits rename Finance into Stakeholder Interests), but talking about the order – you need a classical one.
-Some good reasons for this were discussed in the details on LinkedIn; feel free to discuss your ideas in the comments.
+You might want to rename some perspectives to better reflect your business (for example, non-profits rename Finance into Stakeholder Interests; according to the 2GC survey, most companies (70%) use classical names for their Balanced Scorecard perspectives), but talking about the order – you need a classical one.

 Can we have more perspectives?